obsproject/obs-studio/docs/sphinx/reference-outputs.rst

    the output stopped unexpectedly.
 This is typically used if for example the server was disconnected for some reason, or if there was an error saving to file.
-The output will trigger the "stop" signal with the the desired code to indicate that the output has stopped successfully.
+The output will trigger the "stop" signal with the desired code to indicate that the output has stopped successfully.
 See :ref:`output_signal_handler_reference` for more information on output signals.